Join me!

 Indigenous Peoples sustainably harvest sacred plants native to the land with appreciating and reverence.
 Drying and bundling them, and burning them in a cleansing practice called smudging.
 Smudge sticks are used for ceremonial and purification purposes.

 These practices are steeped with tradition and deep spiritual meaning.
-With all that has been taken from Indigenous Peoples, it’s essential for non-native folks to avoid culturally appropriating these rituals.
+With all that has been taken from Indigenous Peoples, non-native folks need to avoid culturally appropriating these rituals.

 How to Burn Herbs With Appreciation For Other Cultures